vseryakov/backendjs/README.md

     var db = bkjs.db;

     // Describe the tables or data models, all DB pools will use it, the master or shell
-    // process only creates new tables, workers just use existing tables db.describeTables({
+    // process only creates new tables, workers just use the existing tables db.describeTables({
          ...
     });